 And as long as you have access to an indoor or heated outdoor pool, this wonderful physical activity can be done all year long!

 I have tried many forms of exercise throughout my chronic life, but there is only one that I return to time and time again.
-One reason water jogging/walking is my go-to physical activity because it is the one form that doesn’t increase the pain I experience from fibromyalgia and psoriatic arthritis.
+One reason water jogging/walking is my go-to physical activity is because it is the one form that doesn’t increase the pain I experience from fibromyalgia and psoriatic arthritis.
 But wait, there is more!

 And that’s not all!!!